 If you utilize probes to measure the chemical levels in your swimming pool, you must ensure that they are not giving you a false reading.
 You want to be concern about this because water that has just being chemically mixed...can give a false reading when it passes the head of your probes.

-In some chemical feed systems, pool chemicals are metered into what is called a chemical feed tank.
+In some chemical feeder systems, pool chemicals are metered into what is called a chemical feed tank.
 The metering process is accomplished by a screw mechanism which is either a mechanical gate or shutter type device.

 This will allow your pool chemicals the time needed to properly dissolve or erode.
-The correct size feeder will also allow better delivery of the chemicals to your swimming pool or spa.
-There are many different types of designs for a dry chemical feed system; hence, you always want to install the one that is right for the amount of water you are treating.
+The correct size erosion feeder will also allow better delivery of the chemicals to your swimming pool or spa.
+There are many distinct types of designs for a dry chemical feeder system; therefore, you always want to install the one that is right for water you are treating.

-The safety of your pool bathers is your responsibility; therefore, you have to make sure that your swimming pool water is properly sanitized at all times.
-So protect your swimmers...try using dry chemical erosion feeders.
+The safety of your pool bathers is your responsibility; therefore, you must make sure that your swimming pool water is properly sanitized at all times.
+So, protect your swimmers...try using dry chemical erosion feeders.